tale-toul/OCP4AzureIPI/README.md

 INFO Consuming Install Config from target directory INFO Creating infrastructure resources...
 ```
-Alternatively an existing _osServicePrincipal.json_ file containing the credentials can be copied to the bastion host and placed at _/home/azureuser/.azure/osServicePrincipal.json_.
+Alternatively an existing _osServicePrincipal.json_ file containing the [service principal](#creating-a-service-principal) credentials can be copied to the bastion host and placed at _/home/azureuser/.azure/osServicePrincipal.json_.
 In this case the Openshift installer will not ask for the credentials and use the file instead.

 The installation process will take more than 40 minutes.
 The progress can be followed by tailing the *.openshift_install.log* :
 ```
 $ tail -f OCP4/jupiter/.openshift_install.log
 ```
-### Accessing the bootstrap node
+### Accessing the Bootstrap Node
 In the first stages of the installation process a bootstrap node is created.
 Sometimes it maybe desired to connect to this bootstrap node to watch this part of the installation or for debugging reasons.

 The IPI installer creates a network security group and adds a rule to allow ssh connection to the boostrap node, however in an installation where the VNet, subnets, network security groups, etc. are provided by the user, the network security group created by the IPI installer is only applied to the bootstrap's network interface and not to the subnet where it is "connected".